Your Turn-Key Tarot Personal Guidance System

 “Hanged Man” to the “Emperor” indicates that the police are “hung” to catch the thief that stole John’s car.
 There can be a number of reasons why this would be.
 This means that the thief will not be found!

 The cards linked together by the Yellow Arrow are read as the “Hanged Man” to the “Queen of Wands.”
-This dynamic represents that the Queen (John) will not get her way, which means John needs to “cool his heels” and focus on creating a higher reality to dwell on.
+This dynamic represents that the Queen (John) will not get his way, which means John needs to “cool his heels” and focus on creating a higher reality to dwell on.

 This Reading is adjourned!